SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 - Iterator Patching
   Before Stroika 2.1b14, updates to containers used to automatically update all existing running iterators.
 This was a nice, elegant feature.
 But it cost too much for its quite modest value.
-  - In made the backend implementations of containers significantly more complex, due to having to implement a patching strategy for all kinds of iterators, on all kinds of container modifying operations.
+  - It made the backend implementations of containers significantly more complex, due to having to implement a patching strategy for all kinds of iterators, on all kinds of container modifying operations.
 This wasn't that hard (as it fell into a few cases), but it was some work.
     And it added a lot of template mixin mumbo-jumbo, just to get all containers tracking all their iterators.
   - It forced introduction of this concept of IteratorOwners (MAY still need that for other replacement debug checking - TBD - LGP 2021-10-05).